Aruba Weather in January: Rain, Temperatures

 Wind Levels

-Aruba is one of the ABC islands (consisting of Aruba, Bonaire, and Curacao) on the southeastern tip of the Caribbean Sea.
+Aruba is one of the ABC islands (consisting of Aruba, Bonaire, and Curacao) on the southwestern tip of the Caribbean Sea.

-Because of their southern location, these islands usually fall below the annual hurricane path.
-Aruba usually only has the tail end of hurricanes as they pass through during hurricane season, which is June through November.
+Because of their southern location, these islands usually fall below the annual Caribbean hurricane path.
+Aruba usually has only the tail end of hurricanes as they pass through during hurricane season, which is June through November.

-In January, the risk of a hurricane drops dramatically and becomes almost non-existent.
+In January, the risk of a hurricane becomes non-existent.
 Nevertheless, because Aruba is a tropical island, a light, airy breeze is almost always present.

 Wind gusts average a pleasant 14 miles per hour, just enough to keep visitors cool while lying on the beach.
 These trade winds also help to keep the bugs away and the humidity level low.